 Hannah is a current student at Eastern Michigan University, where she is pursuing a degree in Elementary Education.
-She is also a sister of Sigma Sigma Sigma, Omicron chapter and serves on their executive board as Treasurer and heads the housing committee.
+She is also a sister of Sigma Sigma Sigma, Omicron chapter and serves on their executive board as the Honor Council Chairman and heads the housing committee.
 In 2015, Hannah was diagnosed with major depressive disorder and generalized anxiety disorder.
 Since then she has survived 5 suicide attempts and lost a family friend to suicide.
 Losing her friend to suicide resulted in her taking the first step in her own mental health journey, of seeking help - which she now inspires others to do.
-Hannah continues to advocate for mental health and decreasing the stigma through speaking to service organizations, schools, working with state legislators and through her role as a local titleholder in the Miss America Organization.
+Hannah continues to advocate for mental health and decreasing the stigma through speaking to service organizations, schools, working with state legislators.

 Robin is a woman of many hats.
 Primarily she falls under 3 - Wife, Mother and Teacher.
 She has been married for 23 years to her husband Syamsyul.
 She is the mother of four aged 22 (boy), 20 (girl), 17 (girl) and 14 (boy).
 And finally, she has been a high school math teacher for 20+ years.
 As both mother and teacher she has faced mental health issues for teens and beyond.
 Most of her experience is with anxiety and depression (her own children as well as her students).
 As a teacher, she also often find herself in the role of support for her students in a wide variety of needs and sources of mental health issues.
 Including helping students cope with the loss of a friend or classmate to suicide.